dgupta04/Reddit-Flair-Detector/README.md

 1. `git clone https://github.com/dgupta04/Precog2019` to clone the repository locally
 2. `pip install -r requirements.txt` to install all the dependencies
-3. `mongod --dbpath="./db"` to access the MongoDB collection
+3. `mongod --dbpath="./db"` to run the existing MongoDB instance
+4. `mongo` to access all the MongoDB collections
-4. `flask run` to run the application locally on the assigned port number.
+5. `flask run` to run the application locally on the assigned port number.

 # The approach